 - Competitive games (e.g. possession games aka tug of war)

 Social enrichment is different from socialization.
 Social enrichment fulfills dogs’ needs to interact with other dogs and humans through housing and other encounters.
-While socialization is the guided and safe exposure to the environment the dog lives in.
+In contrast, socialization is the guided and safe exposure to the environment the dog lives in.

 Sensory Canine Enrichment